 There are a limited number of research assistantships also available to entering Ph.D. graduate students at the discretion of individual investigators.
 These may be offered before enrollment based on their transcripts, experience, and recommendations, as well as their interests in research programs under the direction of a particular investigator.
 Arrangements for research assistantships are usually worked out between the applicant and the professor.
 The formal admission decision is made by the Graduate School and the applicant receives notification of the decision via written correspondence from the Dean of the Graduate School.
 Once offered, continuing financial support, as required by the Department, is the responsibility of the Major Advisor (see Section II.
-Selection of Major Advisor) through research assistantships in consultation with the Department Chair.
+Selection of Major Advisor) through research assistantships (from funds related to the Major Advisor's research projects) or through teaching assistantships in consultation with the Department Chair.
 Some policies, especially the structure of the first-year graduate experience, will differ depending on the student's status as a TA or research assistant (RA).